 We are choosing a new and courageous path to make the world a better place for our girls

-The Wise Phone was born from a desire to protect the wellbeing of our girls, while empowering them to grow confidently in the digital world.
+The Pymble Wise Phone Initiative was born from a desire to protect the wellbeing of our girls, while empowering them to grow confidently in the digital world.
 It’s not about limiting potential but about guiding them along the often-complicated path of modern technology.
 We want to give them the tools to stay safe, feel connected, and develop healthy digital habits, while safeguarding their mental and emotional health.

 Watch us change the world, with the power of our united Pymble community.